getbookshelf/bookshelf-meta/bookshelf_php_coding_standards.md

 		else {
 			echo 'Some message to the user.';
 		}

+If an small `if` statement only ecloses one line with no `else` or `elseif` statement following, it SHOULD only use one line.
+Such one-line statements MUST ommit the curly brackets.
+There MUST be a space after the closing bracket of the one-line `if` statement.

+    if($some_variable == $another_variable) echo 'They\'re equal';

 ### `switch case` Statements
 A `switch case` statement MUST look like the following.
 There MUST be a comment (like `// no break`) when fall-through is intentional.